Walden Galleria: 2000s

 As the new millennium arrived, so did several exciting developments.
 A 12000 sqft Pottery Barn and Upstate NY's first Apple Store which would occupy 7200 sqft in front of the Bon Ton and Forever 21, a junior clothing store, who opened an 8500 sqft store on the mall's first floor.
 Also joining the mall was Abercrombie & Fitch and Hollister, the latter of which was the first location in Western New York.
 In 2001, a brand-new Galyan's Trading Company store was added to the mall.

 By 2002, General Cinemas had sold the mall's theater complex to AMC Theatres.
-In 2004, the Galyan’s location was rebranded to Dick's Sporting Goods following the latter’s acquisition of the former.
+In 2004, the Galyan's location was rebranded to Dick's Sporting Goods following the latter's acquisition of the former.
 In 2006, The Bon-Ton closed its store at the mall.
-In September 2006, Kaufmann's was rebranded to Macy’s after Macy’s merged with the parent company of Kaufmann’s.
+In September 2006, Kaufmann's was rebranded to Macy's after Macy's merged with the parent company of Kaufmann's.

 2007 Expansion

-Plans were announced to expand Walden Galleria by razing the recently-shuttered The Bon-Ton to make way for a wing for additional stores, anchored by a 16-screen Regal Cinemas multiplex on the upper level.
+Plans were announced to expand Walden Galleria by razing the recently shuttered The Bon-Ton to make way for a wing for additional stores, anchored by a 16-screen Regal Cinemas multiplex on the upper level.
 An existing exterior entrance with escalators and an elevator going up to the food court was removed and the large exterior glass wall was temporarily blocked off with the intention of creating a Barnes and Noble store in front of that space that would open up to the food court.
-However, that location became Dave and Buster's instead due complications in the construction of Barnes and Noble's proposed escalators since that particular section of the mall was built on caissons over Scajaquada Creek.
+However, that location became Dave and Buster's instead due to complications in the construction of Barnes and Noble's proposed escalators since that particular section of the mall was built on caissons over Scajaquada Creek.
 Additionally, a portion of the multi-level parking ramp near the Bon-Ton store was demolished to make way for new store fronts that would create a boulevard-like design along the mall's western facade.
 A five-storey, 1,200-vehicle parking ramp was also built to replace the spaces affected by the expansion.